multisig-labs/tartarus/README.md

 # Tartarus: Node ID Generator for Avalanche Nodes

-Tartarus is a NodeID and BLS Key generator for the Avalanche Nodes.
+Tartarus is a NodeID and BLS Key generator for Avalanche Nodes.
 It generates node IDs with customizable prefixes and suffixes, and saves the generated nodes to a CSV file, a JSON file, or a directory that's compatible with the AvalancheGo Node.

 ## Features